JeffML/eco.json.tooling/README.md

 These are command-line tools can be used to prepare pull requests for eco.json.
 Steps have to be executed in the order outlined below.

+## Generate merge data for pull request
+### incoming data
-Step 1: put your opening data in input/openings.json The data must be of this format:
+Put your new opening data in input/opening.json
+The data must be of this format:

 [